openbmc/docs/user_management.md

 user to 'ipmi' group.
 Use OEM Commands to extend existing users to 'ipmi' group.
 Note: 'Set User Name' IPMI command will return CCh 'Invalid data field in Request' completion code, if tried to add existing user in the system.

+## Deployment - Out of factory
+### Guidelines
+As per [SB-327 Information Privacy](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180SB327), Connected devices must avoid shipping with generic user name & password.
+The reasonable security expected is
+1. Preprogrammed password unique to each device
+2. Forcing user to generate new authentication account, before using the device.

+### Generating user during deployment:
+To adhere above mentioned guideline and to make OpenBMC more secure, this design specifies about forcing end-user to generate a new account, during deployment through any of the system in-band interfaces (like KCS etc.).
+IPMI 2.0 specification provides commands like `SetUserName`, `SetUserPassword`, `SetUserAccess`, which must be used to create a new user account instead of using any generic default user name and password.
+Accounts created through this method have access to IPMI, REDFISH & Webserver and can be used to create more accounts through out-of-band interfaces.

+### Special user - root – user id 0:
+Exposing root account (user id 0) to end-user by default (other than debug / developer scenario) is security risk.
+Hence current architecture recommends not to enable root user by default for end-user.
+For general login for debug / developer builds, a new default user with password can be created by specifying the same in local.conf.sample file.
+This can be used to establish a session by default (CI systems etc. can use this account).
+From OpenBMC package user name `openbmc` with password `0penBmc$` can be added.

+#### Debugging use-case
+`root` user / sudo privilege access are required during development / debug phase of the program.
+For this purpose a new IPMI OEM command (TBD) / REDFISH OEM action(TBD) to can be used to set password for the root user, after which `root` user can be used to login to the serial console and for further debugging (Note: `root` user will not be listed as user account in any interfaces like IPMI / REDFISH from user management point of view).

+### Deployment for systems without in-band interfaces:
+Any systems which doesn’t have in-band system interface can generate passwords uniquely for each & every device or can expose a default user name & password forcing end-user to update the same, before using the device (TBD).